 Segment Reporting

-Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the chief operating decision maker (CODM) in making decisions regarding resource allocation and assessing performance.
-The Company views its operations as, and manages its business in, one operating segment focused on the design, development and commercialization of testing products which allow for the differential diagnosis, prognosis and monitoring of complex rheumatic, autoimmune and autoimmune-related disease.
+Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the CODM in making decisions regarding resource allocation and assessing performance.
+The Company operates in a single operating segment focused on the design, development and commercialization of testing products which allow for the differential diagnosis, prognosis and monitoring of complex rheumatic, autoimmune and autoimmune-related disease.
 Segment revenue is primarily derived from the sale of the Company’s testing products, most of which is attributable to its AVISE® CTD test.

 The Company’s CODM is its Chief Executive Officer.
-The CODM assesses performance for the segment and decides how to allocate resources based on revenue and net loss as reported on the statements of operations, after taking into account the Company’s strategic priorities, its cash balance and its expected use of cash.
+The CODM assesses performance for the segment and decides how to allocate resources based on revenue and net loss as reported on the Statement of Operations, after taking into account the Company’s strategic priorities, its cash balance and its expected use of cash.
 The CODM considers budget/forecast versus actual results on a quarterly basis when making decisions about the allocation of resources.
-The measure of segment assets is reported on the balance sheet as total assets and were $58.0 million and $44.7 million for the years ended December 31, 2025 and 2024, respectively.
+The measure of segment assets is reported on the balance sheet as total assets and were $44.7 million and $56.9 million for the years ended December 31, 2024 and 2023, respectively.

 Segment revenue and net loss, including significant segment expenses regularly provided to the CODM are as follows (in thousands):